swkWien/gdcr2024/02_session02.md

 ## What qualifies an increment?

 - usable
 - valuable
   - something that provides feedback
-- enhancement in behavior
+- enhancement in behaviour
 - technical details are secondary

 ##

 ---